katanemo/katanemo-aaa/docs/docs/how-to-guides/all-tags-must-match-modification.md

 sidebar_position: 2
 ---

-# How to Modify the Default “all tags must match” Behavior of Katanemo?
+# How to Modify the default "tagging match” behavior of Katanemo?

-Katanemo’s default behavior is to match **all** tags associated with a resource against tags present in the session token (of the principal) making the call.
-However, you can alter this default behavior for your particular use case by adding the “where” clause to your Role definition (aka.
-Role policies).
+Katanemo’s default behavior is to match tags associated with a resource against tags present in the session token (of the principal) making the request.
+However, you can alter this default behavior for your particular use case by adding the `where` clause to your Role policies.

 _Where clause (via Role policies)_
-In cases where the default behavior of **all** tags associated with a resource doesn’t satisfy your particular use case, you can define conditional policies using the “where” clause to match tags as per your use case.
-Note, the above UI experience hides the details of how to construct permission boundaries of a Role, however the following use cases showcase _policies_ using the OpenAPI-based semantics and the “where” clause to construct simple, yet highly powerful authorization rules.
+In cases where the default behavior of matching tags associated with a resource doesn’t satisfy your particular use case, you can define conditional policies using the `where` clause to match tags as per your use case.
+Note, the UI experience offers an "Advanced Editor" that enables you to construct permission with a `where` clause.
+The following use cases showcase _policies_ using Katanemo's OpenAPI-based permissions language with the `where` clause to construct simple, yet highly powerful authorization rules.

 _Use Case #1: Some users will have READ/WRITE access to dev clusters, and READ access to stage & prod clusters._